 Developed at the University of Konstanz, KNIME is an open source data analytics tool.
 It stands for Konstanz Information Miner.
 It allows users to create data flows or pipelines and then use select analysis steps.

-It has an extension mechanism that allows it to integrate data in different formats.
+It has an extension mechanism that allows it to integrate data in different formats (also consider checking out this perfect parcel of information for data science degree).
 Analysts create reports by working on .csv, .pdf, .ppt, .doc file formats.

 The KNIME tool performs the ETL(Extraction, Transformation, Loading) method of data processing.
 This is possible due to the use of nodes using a GUI.
 It finds application in the areas of machine learning and data mining.